China Ancient Trip, Day 9: Beijing

 The hall of Central Harmony

-It was actually the room of the Emperors changed clothes.
+It was actually the room where the emperor changed clothes.

 The entrance to the inner court of the Forbidden City